rico-vz/HeimerdingerLoL/content/posts/how-to-get-victorious-sona-in-lol-season-14.md

 ### Grind for the Victorious Sona Skin

 With the new split point system, instead of the Gold rank requirement, it's easier than ever to get the Victorious Sona skin.
 All you need to do is play Ranked and earn enough split points to unlock the skin.
-Make sure you have enough split points before the season ends on November 12th, 2024, so you don't miss out on this enchanting skin.
+Make sure you have enough split points before the season ends on September 24th, 2024, so you don't miss out on this enchanting skin.

 So, queue up for Ranked, keep an eye on those Split Points, and let's hit the Rift.
 Victorious Sona is waiting for you, and the clock is ticking until September 24th!
 Good luck, and have fun! 🎉